Qarik-Group/cf-k8s-cepler/README.md

 ## Secrets

-Now go to https://github.com/<your-github-org>/cf-k8s-cepler/settings/secrets andd add the following secrets:
+Now go to https://github.com/your-github-org/cf-k8s-cepler/settings/secrets and add the following secrets:
 - `DOCKERHUB_PASSWORD` - password to signin to dockerhub
 - `ACCESS_TOKEN` - a personal access token that can push to this repository.
 You can create one under https://github.com/settings/tokens.
 - `TESTFLIGHT_SERVER` - the endpoint of the `testflight` kubernetes cluster.